thaynes43/thaynes43.github.io/hardware/haynesintelligence.md

 #### Raid 0 with Debian

 There are half a million guides on this, like [here](https://tuxfixer.com/debian-installation-with-lvm-raid-1-and-hot-spare/) I didn't have much luck with them, probably because I had no idea what I was doing.
 They were also all for `Raid 1` but here I'd prefer space to redundancy as I have plenty of redundent options and backups in place.
-I was thinking of this space more as the cache pool on [HaynesTower]]({{ site.url }}/hardware/haynestower/) (todo can link to cache pool info).
+I was thinking of this space more as the cache pool on [HaynesTower]({{ site.url }}/hardware/haynestower/) (todo can link to cache pool info).

 I ended up using the guided partition on one drive, then converting the largest partition it created to raid.
 Then I added a raid partition on the second drive.
 I then created an MD Raid 0 with both raid partitions and it seemed to work.